6 SMS use cases for driving more sales, with 11 examples to inspire your next send

 Founder and CEO, ElliotDigital

-In sum, Peterson says: It’s about sharing “small perks that make them feel exclusive and stay engaged.”
+In sum, Peterson says, it’s about sharing “small perks that make them feel exclusive and stay engaged.”

-This text from premium skin care brand Rebels Refinery accomplishes exactly that.
+This text from premium skincare brand Rebels Refinery accomplishes exactly that.
 It’s clear from the very first line that the recipient is getting something special—the words “early drop” plus “VIP” are a one-two punch that make the subscriber feel like they’re getting in on something exclusive before they even open up the notification to read more.

 Image source: Klaviyo Showcase

-Consider this early-access reminder, in which kids’ clothing brand Cheeky Chickadee combines a brand-positive greeting with short, direct copy to invite SMS subscribers to access their new fall collection early.
+Or consider this early-access reminder, in which kids’ clothing brand Cheeky Chickadee combines a brand-positive greeting with short, direct copy to invite SMS subscribers to access their new fall collection early.
 The inclusion of a secret password makes the invitation even more enticing:

 Image source: Klaviyo Showcase

-Here’s another great example from The Peach Truck, a Tennessee-based fruit subscription brand whose mission emphasizes buying local.
+We’ll leave you with this strong example from The Peach Truck, a Tennessee-based fruit subscription brand whose mission emphasizes buying local.
 This colorful MMS message does several things to make the recipient feel special and connected to the brand:

 • It’s personalized with both the recipient’s name and the sender’s.